-At Manukora, our beekeepers always leave more than enough honey in the hive to feed the bees, and they allow the bees to finish their natural honey process without much intervention.
+At Manukora, our beekeepers always leave more than enough honey in the hive to feed the bees, and they allow the bees to finish their natural honey process.
 We let them dehydrate the honey as nature intended, and only harvest it when the comb has been capped and we know it’s reached its final form.

 There’s no need for heat or overprocessing.
-That’s just one reason why our Manuka honey is so rich, creamy, and decadent.
+That’s just one reason why our Manuka honey is so rich, creamy, and delicious.

 What Are Some Uses for Honeycomb?

 If you’re ready to get some honeycomb of your own but aren’t quite sure what you’d use it for beyond that first exploratory bite, here are a few ideas.